 Crime Trends and Second Chances

-Victims’ rights advocates argue that mandatory minimum sentencing laws are behind the U.S.’s overall drop in crime over the decades.
+Victims’ rights advocates argue that mandatory minimum sentencing laws are behind the U.S.’s overall drop in crime over the decades (the past few years have been an exception).
 They argue these laws are necessary to curb gang violence and prevent rogue judges from setting otherwise dangerous criminals free.

 However, what they fail to mention is that while the overall crime rate has dropped, states without mandatory minimum sentencing laws have also experienced a drop in crime during the same period.